Yes, you can refinance student loans with a private lender more than once in the quest for a lower interest rate and different repayment term.

 Whether you refinance your student loans for the first or sixth time, it would be smart to check that your new rate and term make sense for you.

 You’ll encounter fixed-rate and variable-rate loans.
-Fixed-rate loans have one interest rate over the life of the loan.
-The rates are typically higher than the initial rates of variable-rate loans, but because they don’t change, they can make budgeting easier.
+Fixed-rate loans have one set interest rate that does not change over the life of the loan.
+The rates on fixed-rate student loans are typically higher than the initial rates of variable-rate loans.
+However, because the rate never changes, it can make budgeting easier.

-Variable-rate loans have interest rates that change based on the prime rate or another index.
-Rates can climb if the rate or index they are tied to goes up (and vice versa, of course).
+Variable-rate loans have interest rates that start off lower, but can fluctuate based on the prime rate or another index.
+Rates can climb if the rate or index they are tied to goes up (and vice versa).

-Variable-rate loans might be a good choice for a shorter term.
+Variable-rate loans might be a good choice for shorter-term loans.
 The longer the loan term, the bigger the chance of a rate hike.

 Consider looking for a refinance lender that offers competitive rates and flexibility in choosing the repayment term.
 And if you want to refinance both federal and private student loans into one new loan, look for a lender that does that.